Jane Ellison: Parliamentary career

 Ellison was elected at the 2010 general election, with a majority of 5,977.
-In Parliament, she served on the Backbench Business Committee and Work and Pensions Committee.
+In Parliament, she served on the Backbench Business Committee and Work and Pensions Committee.In 2011 she founded the first All Party Parliamentary Group on Female Genital Mutilation (FGM), speaking regularly on the issue in Parliament.

 Ellison was appointed Parliamentary Under-Secretary of State for Public Health in October 2013.
+She continued her interest in FGM, bringing forward a number of measures aimed at ending the practise during her time as a Minister.
 She described providing political direction to the National Health Service (NHS) as "a bit like being on a high wire without a net at times, it can be quite exciting" in a meeting with the Tory Reform Group in 2014.

 According to The Observer, she also said: "I don't know how much any of you realise that with the Lansley act we pretty much gave away control of the NHS… we have some important strategic mechanisms but we don't really have day-to-day control", which was seized upon by critics as evidence that the government's NHS reforms had not succeeded.